 This sweet girl has fully recovered thanks to the amazing foster caring for her.
 She is now ready for her forever home, and will be available for adoption on Sunday, July 3rd.
 If you would like to bring this love into your home, please contact us!

-These puppies were brought into the shelter nearly bald from severe mange, as well as with chemical burns from motor oil that had been rubbed onto their skin.
+Puppies were brought into the shelter nearly bald from severe mange, as well as with chemical burns from motor oil that had been rubbed onto their skin.
 They were frightened and in pain.

 Good Karma is paying for their care, which includes treatment of their mange and the chemical burns.
 Our wonderful fosters are giving them plenty of love and attention until their treatment is complete and they are healthy.
 They will soon be ready for their forever home!

-This puppy’s mange is so bad, as evidenced by his paw, that it may need to be amputated if vets are unable to restore healthy blood flow to it.
+One puppy’s mange is so bad, as evidenced by his paw, that it may need to be amputated if vets are unable to restore healthy blood flow to it.

 UPDATE: Thanks to Good Karma’s ongoing assistance, the puppies are healing and doing well!
 Thanks to your donations and adoption fees, we are able to give these wonderful puppies the treatment they need!

-This puppy was hit by a car and left for dead.
+One puppy was hit by a car and left for dead.
 With a broken pelvis, this sweetie needed surgery in order to be able to walk again.
 Good Karma paid all the veterinary bills for the surgery and care, and this puppy has a second chance at a great life!

-This dog was taken from an elderly gentleman who was ill and no longer had the ability or finances to take care of him.
+One dog was taken from an elderly gentleman who was ill and no longer had the ability or finances to take care of him.
 He was diagnosed with heart worm, and Good Karma financed the entire treatment.
 When he had a negative reaction to the treatment, he almost died.
 The veterinarian suggested he be euthanized.
 Our fantastic foster in Kentucky, Marge, refused and said that if he was going to pass, he’d pass in her loving arms.
 Sadly he passed away.
 We are so glad, though, that Good Karma was able to help make his last days full of love.